 Do not forget that you need a contrast where the main characters are (4 and 5 photos).

 5. Adding Flares in Photoshop

 I like to create lightless in Photoshop, but sometimes I can’t do without it.

 The first way is when we use presets (with glare or bokeh) downloaded from the Internet and apply them through lightening modes (for example, “screen”)

-You can use even a small resolution of the source with a glare, and erase the effect in places where it is not needed (1-5 frames).
+You can use even a tiny source resolution with a glare and erase the effect in places where it is not needed (1-5 frames).

 I use white more often, but warm and cold highlights are also appropriate.
 (6-8 frames)

 There are many ways to create an unusual photo.
 The main thing is not to be afraid of experiments, turn on your imagination, and you will succeed.